tankf33der/tankf33der/compcert.md

 ### february 2020

-Lets write notes how to check Monocypher by compcert
+Lets write notes how to check Monocypher by CompCert
 ```
 Monocypher 3.0.0
 Compcert 3.6